ExtremeElectronics/RC2040-ROMWBW/sd-card/readme.md

 Any line starting with a hash is not read.
 RC2040.ini specifies the emulation options open the ini for more info

-An example to get you started is downloadable above.
+An example to get you started is above.

-Along with your rc2040ini files you will need in the root of the SD card
+Along with your rc2040ini file you will need in the root of the SD card

 a CPMIDE.id file

 at least one .img file

 one .rom file

+These must all be refenenced by the RC2040.ini file to work correctly.

 a diskdefs file